Fernandocgomez/vscode-extensions.angular-toolbox/README.md

 ---

-## Getting Started 🏁

-Getting started with **Angular Toolbox** is as simple as a right-click.

-1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/).
-2. Open your Angular project and navigate to the Explorer view.
-3.  **Right-click** on any folder or an existing file.
-4. In the context menu, hover over **"Angular Toolbox"** and select what you want to do (e.g., `Generate Component`, `Generate Spec File`).
-5. Enter a name if prompted, press Enter, and you're done!
-Your new files are instantly created right where you need them.

-### How to Use Custom Templates

-1. Create a folder named `.angular-toolbox` in the root of your project.
-2. Add your custom template files (e.g., `component.ejs`, `service.spec.ejs`).
-3. The next time you generate a schematic, Angular Toolbox will use your custom templates.
-It's that simple!

----

 ## 📚 Full Documentation & Tutorials

 For a complete guide, including detailed tutorials, advanced configuration options, and tips for creating your own EJS templates, please visit our full documentation website.